-- MySQL connector: See the Apache instructions for using this connector. - Netezza connector: See the Netezza Connector information and the Apache documentation and for more information. - Oracle JDBC connector: See the Apache documentation for using this connector. - PostgreSQL connector: See the Apache documentation for using this connector. - Microsoft SQL Server connector: See the Apache documentation for using this connector. - Teradata connector: See the Hortonworks documentation for using this connector.
+- MySQL connector: Instructions for using this connector are available here. - Netezza connector: See here and below for more information. - Oracle JDBC connector: Instructions for using this connector are available here. - PostgreSQL connector: Instructions for using this connector are here. - Microsoft SQL Server connector: Instructions for using this connector are here.